Philip R. Goode: Theoretical Nuclear Physics

 His earliest work was in theoretical nuclear physics (1967-1982) in which he concentrated on the nature of the nucleon-nucleon interaction inside a nucleus.
 He also explained a number of experimentally measured dynamical phenomena of nuclei, like why 56Ni decays so slowly.
 It is the energy from this unexpected anomaly of a doubly magic nucleus decaying that cause Type I supernovae to shine.

 Mentoring

 Among 32 students and postdocs Goode supervised, nearly all have careers in various technological fields utilizing their education/training.
 Of these, 16 have faculty/national center tenure track/tenured positions.
 Senior among the latter group are Thomas Rimmele (DKIST Director, U.S. National Solar Observatory) and Prof. Enric Pallé (former Director of Research at Instituto de Astrofisica de Canarias, Spain), as well as leaders of solar groups around the world including Prof. Peter Gallagher (Dublin Institute for Advanced Studies, Ireland), Prof. Jongchul Chae (Seoul National University, South Korea), Prof. Haisheng Ji (Purple Mountain Observatory, Nanjing, China), Prof. Carsten Denker (Leibniz-Institut for Astrophysics, Potsdam, Germany), & Prof. Wenda Cao (Director, BBSO).
-Aside: First NJIT undergrad senior thesis (hydrodynamic limits on the sun's buried magnetic field) Goode supervised was by Glenn Gaffney who became Director of Science and Technology at the CIA.
+Aside: First NJIT undergrad senior thesis (hydrodynamic limits on the sun's buried magnetic field).
+Goode was supervised by Glenn Gaffney who became Director of Science and Technology at the CIA.